Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 Stack vs Heap, What It Actually Costs

-Pointers carry no size info on their own.
-Stack and heap track it in completely different ways.
+Pointers carry no size info.
+Stack and heap track it in opposite ways.

-A stack variable is packed into its function’s frame, back-to-back with its neighbors, no metadata.
-Allocating is a stack-pointer bump.
-Freeing is a frame pop on return.
+Stack: variable is packed into the frame, back-to-back with neighbors, no metadata.
+Allocate = bump a pointer.
+Free = pop on return.

-“No metadata” sounds impossible, so where is the tracking?
+Where’s the tracking?
 In the compiler, at compile time.
-When your function is compiled, the compiler decides where each local variable will sit inside the frame and bakes those positions directly into the code it generates.
+When your function compiles, the compiler picks fixed offsets and bakes them into the generated code.
 Nothing is looked up at runtime.

 void f() {